auraimmigration/auraimmigration.github.io/static/study-in-canada.md

     I have not yet found the right school or have not yet been accepted.
   </div>
   <div class="content">
     <p class="transition hidden">Your first step is to find a Canadian school that interests you.
 No matter your educational goals, Canada has the perfect educational institution for you.
 Once you find that school, it's time to apply for admission.
 Only then will you be able to obtain your Canada Study Permit.
-Once you have found a few schools in which you are interested, Once you have received a letter of admission from a designated educational institution, you can then Fill the contact form or give us a call +1 778 246 3637.to learn more about how to begin studying in Canada.</p>
+Once you have found a few schools in which you are interested, Once you have received a letter of admission from a designated educational institution, you can then Fill the <a href="/contact.html">contact form</a> or give us a <a href="tel:604-712-0080" data-action="call">call 604-712-0080.</a> to learn more about how to begin studying in Canada.</p>
   </div>
   <div class="title">
     <i class="dropdown icon"></i>